Continuing with walnuts…

 A few thoughts

-- I steamed the broccoli because I like it just a little tender crisp.
-But if you like your broccoli raw, go for it.
-Save one step.
+- I steamed the broccoli and cauliflower because I like mine tender crisp.
+But if you like yours raw, go for it.
+You can make this salad with just broccoli or just cauliflower.
+Use a whole head of either one.

 - You might like to try one of the trendier grains making a come-back this year instead of barley.
 Try buckwheat, farro or teff for a little excitement.